Master of Engineering (Electrical and Electronic Engineering)Program details

 You will also enhance your professional skills in research, problem-solving, communication, teamwork and leadership.

-Graduates can find work in a range of industries including electrical engineering, electronic engineering, power generation and distribution, aerospace, automotive, computer, communication, manufacturing, resource, defence and primary.
+Graduates can find work in a range of industries including electrical engineering, electronic engineering, power generation and distribution, aerospace, automotive, computer, telecommunications, manufacturing, resources, defence and primary.

 RMIT University is ranked among the world’s top 100 universities in electrical and electronic engineering (2017 QS World University Rankings by Subject).